 Businesses tend to thrive with the timely sharing of information or data.
-It is important for the teams in an organization to have access to the information, that they need to accomplish their tasks, efficiently and conveniently.
+It is important for the organization to have access to the information that they need to accomplish their tasks, efficiently and conveniently.
 And that’s why file-sharing is quite important to any business.

-Thankfully, technological advancement has made file sharing easy.
+Fortunately, technological advancement has made file sharing easy.
 However, as technology advances, so do malicious people are on the rise to take advantage of systems vulnerabilities.
-A lack of secure file sharing practices can easily lead to leakage or theft of sensitive data that can cause a lot of damage to an organization.
-In addition, forgoing security practices in file sharing makes the system vulnerable to attacks such as man in the middle attacks or installation of malicious software.
+A lack of secure file-sharing practices can easily lead to the leakage or theft of sensitive data that can cause a lot of damage to an organization.
+In addition, forgoing security practices in file-sharing makes the system vulnerable to attacks such as man-in-the-middle attacks or the installation of malicious software.

 1. Make Use of VPNs